mariaprat/BicingBot/README.md

-* We have decided to implement the geometric graph without assuming that the earth is flat in a small region, but rather taking into account latitude and longitude, and considering always the worst case (since the distance of a degree of longitude depends on which latitude we are), this is more deeply explained in the comments of the function code
+* We have decided to implement the geometric graph without assuming that the earth is flat in a small region, but rather taking into account latitude and longitude, and considering always the worst case (since the distance equivalent to a degree of longitude depends on which latitude we are at), this is more deeply explained in the comments of the function `geometric_graph` code.

-* We have decided that in order to get the geometric graph it is strictly necessary to first use the command graph, that is, when calling a function that needs this graph when was not previously calculated, the bot will send a message to the user and not just initialize the graph with default value.
+* We have decided that in order to get the geometric graph, it is strictly necessary to first use the command `/graph`, that is, when calling a function that needs this graph when was not previously calculated, the bot will send a message to the user and not just initialize the graph with default value.
-We have thought to do it this way because the user may have forgot to declare the graph and would therefore obtain information about a graph which hasn't been chosen.
+We have thought to do it this way because the user may have forgot to declare the graph and would therefore obtain information about a graph which hasn't choosed.

-* We have decided to implement another command, valid_route, because we want our bot to be useful for the user, and the route command wasn't enough because the user could arrive to a station with no bikes or be unlable to return the bike at the end of the path.
+* We have decided to implement another command, `/valid_route`, because we want our bot to be useful for the user, and the route command wasn't enough because the user could arrive to a station with no bikes or be unlable to return the bike at the end of the path.

+* In both `/route` and `/valid_route` commands, we thought that it is useful for the user to have an approximated time of travelling, as it was explained in the [Commands](#commands) section.
+Moreover, when showing a route, we emphasise the origin and destination points with a bigger marker to make visualization easier.

+* Note that each time we call the command `/graph` we update the Bicing information.
+We choosed this option because it keeps up-to-date data and the user doesn't have to remember to use other commands (like `/start`) each time it wants to refresh it.

 ## Built With